qanastek/sdialog/docs/sdialog/index.rst

 Scenario Management
 ^^^^^^^^^^^^^^^^^^^

+Scenario management tools in SDialog allow for the generation of natural language descriptions of scenarios, extraction and visualization of flowcharts, and construction of personas and agents based on scenario metadata.

 - **Purpose:** Easily describe and manage dialogue scenarios, including flowcharts and user/system goals.
 - **Features:**

   - Generate natural language descriptions of scenarios.
   - Extract and visualize flowcharts for tasks.
   - Construct personas and agents based on scenario metadata.